AtasieOana/Determining-the-maximum-for-a-function/README.md

 [![Prob-Selectie.gif](https://i.postimg.cc/nrD7Hp3V/Prob-Selectie.gif)](https://postimg.cc/tn97kQ08)
 3. Calculating the cumulative probabilities that give the intervals for selection
 4. Using the elitist type selection, ie the chromosome with the highest fitness index will automatically pass to the next generation
-5. Using the selection by the roulette method which consists in generating a random number u uniform on [0,1) and determining the selection interval to which this number belongs; the chromosome corresponding to the interval of which u is a part will be selected.
+5. <div align="justify"> Using the selection by the roulette method which consists in generating a random number u uniform on [0,1) and determining the selection interval to which this number belongs; the chromosome corresponding to the interval of which u is a part will be selected.
 The process is repeated until the desired number of chromosomes is selected.
+6. <div align="justify"> Using the crossover process: for each selected chromosome a uniform variable u in [0,1] is generated, if this is less than the crossover probability, then the respective chromosome will participate in the crossover, disjoint pairs of marked chromosomes are formed and the operator of crossing is applied for each pair, the resulting descendants replace the parents in the population.
+7. <div align="justify"> Using the mutation process: for each selected chromosome a uniform variable u is generated in [0,1], if this is less than the mutation probability, then the respective chromosome will participate in the mutation, for each chromosome participating in the mutation a random position p is generated and the p gene on the chromosome move to complement.